-Prerequisite(s): ENGL-100 or ENGL-101 Corequisite(s): none EDUC 230 Teaching Exceptional Learners 3 cr.
+EDUC 230 Teaching Exceptional Learners 3 cr.
 This course is designed to broaden and strengthen the pre-service teachers' understanding of the wide range of exceptionalities found in the classroom.
 Central to this course is the belief that students with special needs should be educated and socially interact, to the greatest extent possible, with their peers in a regular education setting.
 To that end, the regular educator's role in teaching exceptional learners will be emphasized.
 Specifically covered in this course will be the abilities and needs of students with disabilities, English Language Learners (ELL), and those identified as gifted and talented.
-Other topics included will include: Response to Intervention (RTI), collaborative teaming, co-teaching, building relationships with parents, the referral process, modifying curriculum, education plans individual (IEP), behavior management techniques, and state and federal legislation regarding exceptional students.
+Other topics included will include: Response to Intervention (RTI), collaborative teaming, co-teaching, building relationships with parents, the referral process, modifying curriculum, individual education plans (IEP), behavior management techniques, and state and federal legislation regarding exceptional students.